Senior couple smiling out a window

 Compare cheap energy plans

 A cheap electricity plan for seniors and pensioners will likely have low usage charges, assuming that the household will generally not consume as much power as households with several occupants or kids, for example.
-With this in mind, we have trawled our energy database to show examples of the cheapest plans in Sydney, Melbourne, Brisbane and Adelaide, but you should treat these as examples only.
+With this in mind, we have trawled our energy database to show some examples of the cheapest plans in Sydney, Melbourne, Brisbane and Adelaide, but you should treat these as examples only.
 These are not energy plans for seniors per se, but some of the cheapest deals on our database for all consumers.
 Use our comparison tool above for a specific comparison in your area.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.